Art

 Two clearly visible Croatian Coats of Arms of Croatian troups at the 1526 battle at the Mohac field (Hungary) against the Turks (the second flag in the left column and the fourth flag in the right column).
 By the courtesy of Josip Sersic and Mijo Juric, Vienna, 2009.

-Vienna in 1529, during the first Turkish occupation.
+Vienna in 1529, during the first Turkish siege of the city.

 Stephansdom, the famous Vienna Cathedral, is in the center.